Prof. Karan Jani

-From his earliest days growing up in a Gujarati household in India, Prof. Karan Jani has wanted to know how the universe works.
+From his earliest days growing up in Gujarat, India, Dr. Karan Jani has wanted to know how the universe works.

 For over a decade, Karan’s research has been at the forefront of gravitational waves — a new frontier in humanity’s understanding of the universe and the fundamental laws that govern it.
 Karan shared the Special Breakthrough Prize in Fundamental Physics with the LIGO discovery team and was named US's Top 30 Scientists Under 30 by Forbes.
 Research pioneered by Dr. Jani has been featured on the cover page of Nature Astronomy, showcased at the National Science Foundation, and profiled by international media outlets.
 One of his most notable moments is being invited by the Prime Minister of India to discuss expanding gravitational-wave research in India.